Last Updated on December 28, 2023

 As temperatures drop we want to stay comfy and cozy, so many of us reach for warm woolen sweaters and cardigans.
-Wool offers great insulating and breathable properties and is wonderful in winter.
-However it comes from animals, so questions about animal welfare and animal cruelty are very important.
+While wool offers great insulating and breathable properties it comes from animals, so questions about animal welfare and animal cruelty are very important.
+Is wool ethical?
+How about sustainable?

 Can Wool be an Ethical Material?

 Unlike many other animals products, fibre animals do not need to be killed to obtain wool and many fibre animals actually need to shed to their fleece or be shorn yearly to stay healthy and comfortable.
 Wool falls into more of a grey area regarding ethical considerations and many people, including vegans, have different thoughts on if wool can actually be cruelty-free.

 Wool has been used and farmed for centuries and still plays an important role in many cultures.
 When fibre animals are not over-bred and farmed on mass-scale, it can also play a very important role within carbon farming and a regenerative agriculture system.

 I’ve have been fortunate to visit and speak with many farmers/ranchers.
 I’ve seen how fibre animals can be raised in a way where there is a respectful, symbiotic relationship between animals, humans, and the ecosystem.
 However it’s very important to note that the average wool sweater found in stores unfortunately doesn’t represent these values, likely has zero traceability, and can definitely come from very cruel and inhumane practices.

 Factory Farming vs Regenerative and Indigenous Wool Farming

 Like other things in the fashion industry, many of the ethical issues stem from a high demand for cheaper clothing which has created the factory farming of fibre animals.
 Wool that comes from intensive farming focused on maximizing profits is harmful to animals and the environment, and the animals are seen and treated solely as commodities instead of living beings.

 Factory farming also seeks to maximize wool output by shearing animals multiple times a year, outside of their natural cycle (getting rid of their winter coats for spring and summer), and keeping as many animals as possible in small spaces.